apache/dolphinscheduler/docs/docs/en/development/development-environment-setup.md

 DolphinScheduler will release new Docker images after it released, you could find them in [Docker Hub](https://hub.docker.com/search?q=DolphinScheduler).

-* If you want to modify DolphinScheduler source code, and build Docker images locally, you can be run when finished the modification
+* If you want to modify DolphinScheduler source code, and build Docker images locally, you can run when finished the modification
 ```shell
 cd dolphinscheduler
 ./mvnw -B clean package \